MichaelElstad/MichaelElstad.github.io/_posts/2022-10-18-Sam's Robots.md

 He has been their mentor for 8 years, building robots and meeting great people.

 ![Robot](/assets/img/Robot.png "Image")

-Sam learned spanish while working with students, adults, and colleague in San Diego.

-## 760-421-1251 is the fastest way to reach me

-## SamuelPatrickCarter@gmail.com is the most reliable way to reach me

 <!---

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.